Many are forced to flee Damascus for Beirut, but life is hardly safer there.

 Finally, tired of waiting for his money, the blackmailer went to Shadi’s parents with the photos.
 "My brother saw all the photos," he said.
 "I’ve lost contact with all of them now except my mum."
 He fled first to a village outside the city, and from there made the long and dangerous journey to the Lebanese border, along a route that took him through both regime and Jabhat al-Nusra checkpoints.
 "I was terrified of both of them," he said.

-Shadi’s tormentors were exploiting a fear that is almost universal among Syria’s gay community, the fear that their family will find out.
+Shadi’s tormentors were exploiting a fear that is almost universal among Syria’s gay community – the fear that their family will find out.
 "In Arabic society they don’t understand homosexuality," Shadi explained.
-Opinion polls confirm his words; a study conducted by the Pew Research Centre earlier this year found that just 3 percent of people in Syria’s southern neighbor, Jordan, think that homosexuality is acceptable.
+Opinion polls confirm his words; a study conducted by the Pew Research Centre earlier this year found that just three percent of people in Syria’s southern neighbour, Jordan, think that homosexuality is acceptable.

 Then the revolution started.
 "Everything was chaos," he said.
 "I started getting phone calls from someone who said that I had to give them money, otherwise they would tell my family that I’m gay.
 I changed my number but the calls carried on.
 I’m sure that someone in the intelligence services had put my name on a list, because after that I was stopped and questioned at every government checkpoint."

 At first, Steve paid the blackmailer.
-He got engaged to a woman in an attempt to stop the rumors that had started circulating about his homosexuality.
+He got engaged to a woman in an attempt to stop the rumours that had started circulating about his homosexuality.
 But eventually, the thing he had been dreading happened: he was kidnapped.
-"I gave them $600, my phone and my bag and they let me go," he said, "but the next day it happened again."
+"I gave them $600 (£375), my phone and my bag and they let me go," he said, "but the next day it happened again."

 Even before the uprising, homosexuals were one of the most vulnerable groups in Syrian society, and that has left them vulnerable both to the Islamists who want to kill them for religious reasons and to the criminals who see them as an easy group to blackmail.
 "Gays are the easiest to abuse, and that’s why we’re abused everywhere, by everyone," said Shadi.